nvatuan/laser-reflect-master-game/README.md

 Visionary.
 I know.

-## Why do i decide to make a game when there is only 4 days remaining?
+## Why did i decide to make a game when there are only 4 days remaining?
 Because i believe in the magic of stella.

 # Figuring out how should one approach